kihuni/Hng-Task-2/README.md

 ## Assumptions and Limitations

-- Database: This model uses SQLite on development mode and mysql on production, sqlite is a lightweight database suitable for development and testing.
+- Database: This model uses SQLite a lightweight database suitable for development and testing.
 For production scenarios, consider using a more scalable database of your choice.

 - Validation: The current implementation primarily validates the name for uniqueness.
 More comprehensive validation can be added based on requirements.